Andy-ycw/RedditSnap_production/README.md

 <h1>Overview</h1>
-Welcome to the GitHub repo of <a href="www.andycw.com/RedditSnap">RedditSnap</a>!
+Welcome to the GitHub repo of [RedditSnap](https://www.andycw.com/RedditSnap)!
 RedditSnap is a simple web app that provides visualisation for the upvote trends of Reddit posts over time.
 The app takes a snapshot of Reddit posts every 10 minutes, which is why the app is named RedditSnap.

 <h3>Features</h3>
     <ol>